jgm/gitit/README.markdown

 example, a `robots.txt` file or `favicon.ico`) in the `static` directory.
 You can override any of gitit's default css, javascript, or image files by putting a file with the same relative path in `static`.
+Note that gitit has a default `robots.txt` file that excludes all URLs beginning with `/_`.

 Note:  if you set `static-dir` to be a subdirectory of `repository-path`, and then add the files in the static directory to your repository, you